dospunk/politinfluence/DBStyleGuide.md

     }

 #### Votes
-- Must be a JSON object containing
+- Must be an Object containing
-    - the ObjectId of the bill in question with the key 'bill'
+    - The ObjectId of the bill in question with the key 'bill'
-    - the vote 'y' or 'n' with they key 'yn' (must be lowercase)
+    - A String containing the person's vote ('y' or 'n') with they key 'yn'
+        - The 'y' or 'n' must be lowercase

 Example: